PyThaiNLP/wisesight-sentiment/README.md

 ## Acknowledgement

 Thanks [PyThaiNLP](https://github.com/PyThaiNLP/pythainlp) community, [Kitsuchart Pasupa](http://www.it.kmitl.ac.th/~kitsuchart/) (Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang), and [Ekapol Chuangsuwanich](https://www.cp.eng.chula.ac.th/en/about/faculty/ekapolc/) (Faculty of Engineering, Chulalongkorn University) for advice.
+The original Kaggle competition, using the first version of this coprus, can be found at https://www.kaggle.com/c/wisesight-sentiment/